Gimli (Middle-earth): Adaptations

 Gimli was voiced by David Buck in Ralph Bakshi's 1978 animated version of The Lord of the Rings.
 Here he is drawn as being almost as tall as the rest of the non-hobbit members of the Fellowship.
 Gimli does not appear in Rankin/Bass's 1980 animated version of The Return of the King.

+In Peter Jackson's film trilogy, Gimli is played by the Welsh actor John Rhys-Davies.
+Brian Sibley has asserted that Rhys-Davies used "his distinctive Welsh-derived accent" for the character.
+Several other sources state, however, that Rhys-Davies uses a Scottish accent; the Scottish The Press and Journal praises him for the "convincing" Scottish accent, calling his performance "raspy, croaky, bearded and brilliant".
+Rhys-Davies himself states on The Fellowship of the Ring extended version DVD that the accent was by intention Scottish, and that it had been his decision to use it.
+The New Zealand Herald quotes Rhys-Davies as saying of Gimli that "There is a gritty sort of fierce belligerence, and in the end I thought an almost Glasgow Scottish accent would serve the character."

-In Peter Jackson's film trilogy, Gimli is played by John Rhys-Davies, using his native Welsh accent.
-Gimli's more prosaic and blunt style, in contrast with the more refined Aragorn and Legolas, provides defusing comic relief, with much of the humour based on his height, along with his competitive, if friendly, feud with Legolas, where Gimli consistently finds himself out-achieved.
+In Peter Jackson's films, Gimli's prosaic and blunt style, contrasting with the refined Aragorn and Legolas, provides defusing comic relief, with much of the humour based on his height, along with his competitive, if friendly, feud with Legolas, where Gimli consistently finds himself out-achieved.

 Gimli was portrayed by Ross Williams in the 3-hour Toronto stage production of The Lord of the Rings, which opened in 2006.
 In The Lord of the Rings: The Musical, he was played by Sévan Stephan throughout its London run.

 The classical composer Craig H. Russell's 1995 Middle Earth has as its second movement "Gimli, the Dwarf"; Russell describes it as sounding "like a rugged Irish tune".
 The piece was originally written for string ensemble, and re-orchestrated for symphonic orchestra.